HuiyangYu/TGSFilter/README.md

 ### 4.2 How does TGSFilter identify adapter sequences?
 TGSFilter employs three modes for identifying adapter sequences.<br>

-(1) Users specify the adapter sequence through the '-a' parameter, which should be in fasta format.<br>
+(1) Users specify the adapter sequence through the '-a' parameter, which should be in fasta format.
+However, this parameter is not mandatory.<br>

 (2) Extract sequences of 100bp from the 5' and 3' ends, respectively, and align them with the general adapter library.
 If the global alignment similarity is over 90%, the adapter is detected.<br>